Services and information

 Japanese encephalitis is a virus that causes swelling of the brain and possible long-term nerve and brain damage.
 It is spread to humans by the bite of an infected mosquito and can be prevented by a vaccine.

 Leishmaniasis is a parasitic disease that is transmitted by the bite of female phlebotomine sand flies.
 It occurs in tropical and subtropical areas.

 Malaria is a serious and occasionally fatal disease that is spread by the bite of an infected mosquito.

 Measles is a highly contagious disease and is the leading cause of vaccine-preventable deaths in children worldwide.

 Polio (poliomyelitis) is a contagious disease that can be prevented by vaccination.
 It is spread through contaminated food and water

 Rabies is a viral infection that is transmitted to humans through close contact with the saliva of an infected animal.
 Worldwide, dog bites are responsible for most human cases of rabies.

 There are many different sexually transmitted infections.
 Some are spread by skin-to-skin contact and others through semen, vaginal fluid, blood or other body fluids during sexual activity.

 Tick-borne encephalitis is a viral disease that causes swelling of the brain, swelling of the membrane around the brain and spinal cord, and/or swelling of the spinal cord.
 It is transmitted through the bite of an infected tick.

 Travellers' diarrhea is the most common illness that affects travellers.
 It is easily spread from person to person or by eating food or drinking water contaminated with feces.

 Tuberculosis (TB) is a contagious bacterial disease.
-After breathing in the bacteria, 5% to 10% of people will become sick and develop active TB overtime and usually in the lungs.
+After breathing in the bacteria, 5% to 10% of people will become sick and develop active TB over time, usually in the lungs.